behave/behave/docs/gherkin.rst

 find feature specifications.
 When launched you may pass on the command
 line:

+**nothing**
+  In the absence of any information *behave* will attempt to load your features from a subdirectory called "features" in the directory you launched *behave*.

 **a features directory path**
   This is the path to a features directory laid out as described above.
 It may be called anything by *must* contain at least one "*name*.feature" file and a directory